gadomski/cpd/README.md

 **cpd** depends on and [CMake](https://cmake.org/) and [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) at build time only — no runtime dependencies.
 For additional speed, it can also built with [fgt](https://github.com/gadomski/fgt).
+For json output of results, it can be built with [jsoncpp](https://github.com/open-source-parsers/jsoncpp).

 ### On OSX